n e w s l e t t e r

 Member's Corner

-or exhibition that may interest other SHA members?
+supplies for sale that may interest other SHA Members?

-To include information in the newsletter, please send the
+To have information included in the newsletter, please email the details to sha.southhillartists@gmail.com by the 1st of the month.

-The email address that generates the SHA newsletter
+The email address that sends the SHA newsletter is not monitored.

 SHA Membership Information